fgimian/fgimian.github.io/blog/content/post/installing-windows-10-on-a-mac-without-bootcamp.md

 1. Start **Boot Camp Assistant**
 2. Select **Action** / **Download Windows Support Software**
-3. Choose your **Dowloads** directory, enter your password and then click **Save**
+3. Choose your **Downloads** directory, enter your password and then click **Save**

 This will be the only step that we will use Boot Camp Assistant for.